Tag Archives: Virginia Sustarsic

 “Do you know you’re burning oil, lots of it?”

-We knew full well.
+We knew that full well.
 That was why we had a case-and-a half of Valvoline with us.
-We had worked out the loss of motor oil at about a quart every two hundred miles and thought our stockpile would get us there.
+We had worked out the loss of motor oil at about a quart every two hundred miles and thought our stockpile would get us out west before the engine seized up.

-“All right, either get this thing off the road or go back to Cleveland,” the trooper said, waving us away with his ticket book.
+“All right, either get this thing off the road or go back to Cleveland,” the patrolman said, waving us away with his ticket book.

 On the way back home, we decided to go to Kelly’s Island, since we had sleeping bags and could more-or-less camp out, staying under a picnic table in case of rain.
-We took the Challenger ferry out of Sandusky, leaving the VW behind.
+We took the Challenger ferry out of Sandusky, leaving the Kharmann Ghia behind.
 We landed at East Harbor State Park and stayed here until the end of the week.
-There were a campground, beach, and trails at the park, all we needed.
-We bought bags of homemade granola and a couple of gallons of spring water at a small store and settled down on a patch of sunshine.
-We met a gaggle of high-class girls from Case Western Reserve University and played volleyball with them.
+There were a campground, beach, and trails at the park, which were all we needed.
+We bought homemade granola and a couple gallons of spring water at a small store and settled down on a patch of sunshine.
+We met some high-class girls from Case Western Reserve University and played volleyball with them.

 “You’re going to thumb rides across the country?”

 “Yes,” she said, in her detached but friendly way.
-She was a writer photographer cottage craftsman.
+She was a writer, photographer, and cottage craftsman.
 Virginia was a raconteur when she wanted to be one.
 She made a living dabbling in what interested her.
 She lived alone.
+Her boyfriend was an unrepentant beatnik.

 “How about getting back?”